intsystems/bayes_deep_compression/docs/blog/posts/bayes_pruning.md

    \text{ELBO} = \underset{\alpha \to 1}{\lim} \text{ELBO}_{\alpha} \le \text{ELBO}_{\alpha_+} \le p(y | x) = \underset{\alpha \to 0}{\lim} \text{ELBO}_{\alpha} \le \text{ELBO}_{\alpha_-}.
 $$

 Visual example below demonstrates evolution of fitted variational distribution depending on $\alpha$.
-The task is [bayesian linear regression](https://en.wikipedia.org/wiki/Bayesian_linear_regression). **Black** line corresponds to the exact posterior.
+The task is [Bayesian linear regression](https://en.wikipedia.org/wiki/Bayesian_linear_regression). **Black** line corresponds to the exact posterior.
 It is multivariate gaussian with covariant components.
 Chosen variational distribution family is factorized gaussians.

 We go from the <font color="cyan"> cyan circle </font> corresponding to $\alpha \to \infty$.
 It can be referred to as *mode-seeking* ELBO regime.
 This gaussian lies exactly inside true gaussian and is perfectly centred around the mode.
 Then, decreasing $\alpha$ to 1 we obtain <font color="violet"> violet circle </font> corresponding to conventional ELBO.
 After that, we get more inflated <font color="blue"> blue circle </font> with $\alpha = 0.5$ and *optimal* <font color="green"> green circle </font> with $\alpha = 0$.
 In this case, variational distribution is true marginal distribution of the parameters